sailshq/waterline-compile-statement-docs-circa-2017/docs/results.md

 ]
 ```

-Each item in the result array is a dictionary (`{}`) that corresponds with an individual record or virtual record (e.g. "count") returned from the database.
-Guaranteed to be JSON-compatible (Date instances will be cast to tz-agnostic ISO strings).
+Each item in the result array is a dictionary (`{}`) that corresponds with an individual record returned from the database.
+Guaranteed to be JSON-compatible (Date instances will be cast to tz-agnostic ISO 6801, aka JSON timestamp, strings).